tiepdotme/samwize.com/_posts/2019-11-25-guide-to-rvm.markdown

     rvm --default use ruby-2.6.3

-The `default` option is often needed, because without it, if you reload the terminal or restart the computer, it will use back the previous.
+The `default` option is often needed, because without it, when you reload the terminal or restart the computer, it will use back the previous.

 To confirm the version in use: